skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	4. Finally, acknowledge that the template will create IAM roles under **Capabilities** and click **Create**.
 	5. This will bring you back to the CloudFormation console.
 You can refresh the page to see the stack starting to create.
 Before moving on, make sure the stack shows **CREATE_COMPLETE**.

-	### Step 2 : Connect to Cloud9 (this is where you will be doing all the hands on work)**
+	### Step 2 : Connect to the AWS Cloud9 IDE

-	1. Navigate to Cloud9 in the AWS console
+	1. Navigate to the <a href="https://us-east-2.console.aws.amazon.com/cloud9/home" target="_blank">AWS Cloud9</a> console.
-	2. Open the Cloud9 IDE environment called `workshop-environment`
+	2. Click on **Open IDE** in the `workshop-environment` under **Your environments**
+	3. Click the gear icon in the upper right hand corner to open the Cloud9 **Preferences**.
+Scroll down to **AWS SETTINGS** and click the button next to **AWS Managed Temporary Credentials** to disable this.
+	4. Now go back to the AWS SSO tab (this should be the first tab you opened for the workshop).
+Click the **command line or programmatic access**.
+Click the section under **Option 2** to copy the credentials.
+	4. Go back to the Cloud9 environment.
+Type `aws configure` hit enter.
+Hit enter until you get to the choice **Default region name** and type in `us-east-2`
+	5. Then create a file in the `~/.aws` directory named `credentials` and paste in the credentials you copied from the SSO login page.
+Rename the profile to `default` (it will by default be named something similar to **Account_ID_AdministratorAccess**)
+	4. Now when you run commands from within the Cloud9 IDE the temporary credentials from AWS SSO will be used.
-	3. This is where you will run the commands.
-Move on to Task 1.
+	4. Move on to **Task 1**.

 ??? info "Click here if you are *using your own AWS account* (whether you are at an AWS event, a separate event or online on your own)"

 	Log in to your account however you would normally.
+You should use an IAM user or role with admin rights.

 	**CloudFormation:** Launch the CloudFormation stack below to setup the environment: